 Combination Approach | 60-90 minutes | Mixed | Variable | Very High |

-20 Ways to How to Burn 500 Calories a Day: Calisthenics
+20 Calisthenics Exercise to How to Burn 500 Calories a Day

 These twenty calisthenics exercises demonstrate how to burn 500 calories a day using only bodyweight movements.
 Each exercise targets multiple muscle groups while elevating heart rate for maximum calorie burn and functional strength development.